-Many commercial cat foods contain one or multiple types of vegetables.
-And for good reason; like humans, cats may also benefits from all the great micro – and macronutrients present in those hearty greens.
+Most commercial cat food recipes contain at least one type of vegetable, and often multiple.
+And for good reason: like humans, cats also benefit from the nutrients present in those hearty greens.
 But what about broccoli?
-It’s widely recognized as one of the healthiest vegetables known to man, but is broccoli bad for cats?
+It’s widely recognized as one of the healthiest vegetables, but is it any good for cats?

-This dark green vegetable is an unlikely snack for your kitty due to its’ distinctive taste, but broccoli sprouts are actually safe for a cat to eat.
+Broccoli is an unlikely snack for your kitty due to its distinctive taste, but broccoli sprouts are actually safe for cats to eat.
 However, they should only be given in very small amounts.
-Why?

-Because broccoli contains a huge amount of fibre.
-While moderate dietary fibre intake is regarded as a good thing, too much of it can easily give your cat unfortunate symptoms like diarrhea, vomiting and other unwanted side-effects.
+Broccoli contains a huge amount of dietary fiber.
+While moderate fiber intake is regarded as a good thing, too much of it can easily give your cat unfortunate symptoms like diarrhea, vomiting and other unwanted side effects.

 Broccoli is very nutrient-dense.
 It contains almost all the vitamins that we humans need, but also plenty of essential minerals.
-There has been some debate in recent years as to whether broccoli can be classified as a superfood or not.
-A superfood is a marketing term for a food that is exceptionally nutritious.
+There has been some debate in recent years whether broccoli can be classified as a superfood or not.
+A superfood is a marketing term for food that is exceptionally nutritious.

-While the jury is still out on that one, what we do know for sure is that broccoli is a great source of the following things:
+While the jury is still out on that one, what we do know for sure is that broccoli is a quality source of many vitamins and minerals:

 - Vitamin A, B, C, E and K (including folic acid)